 We started the day at 8AM so we were back to the hotel by 10:30AM, we showered and got ready for our next adventure.
 We asked the taxi driver how much it would be to take us to the Barbados Wildlife Reserve and one of the caves and it ended up being cheaper to higher him by the hour, $35/hr USD- it took us 3 hours to do all that we did.

 The Barbados Wildlife Reserve was our first stop.
 They do not accept credit cards so be sure to have enough cash ($11.75USD for adults, $5.87USD for children 3-12, and free for under 3).
-They are best known for the Barbados Green Monkeys that roam free, feeding time is at 2PM but we left before they began to feed them and we still saw plenty!
-They also have tortoises, peacocks, Brocket Deers, and many others.
+The reserve is best known for the Barbados Green Monkeys that roam free, feeding time is at 2PM but we left before they began to feed them and we still saw plenty!
+There are also tortoises, peacocks, Brocket Deers, and many others.
 If you have a little one that doesn’t walk or can’t walk for long I highly recommend you bring your carrier, a stroller will be useless here due to the very narrow, somewhat hilly, and cobblestone path.

 Harrison’s Cave is an underground cave known for its caverns and formations.
 We did the tram tour which lasts about 45mins- 1hr.
 It is $30USD per person and we were very disappointed.
 If you haven’t been to a cave before I guess it is a nice thing to see but having been to other underground caves in other countries I thought this one was sub-par and not worth the $30USD, more like a $10 tour, which is probably more of the reason why I was disappointed.We had dinner at highly talked about Brown Sugar, which we could walk to from the hotel.
 The food was okay but we didn’t understand the big fuss made about it.